EdwardBetts/wikichen.is/_posts/stories/2013-06-17-cheese-board-pizza.md

           <div class="post-body">
             <p>My favorite Cheese Board story, and my most important revelation about the Collective, came several days later, when some friends and I decided to revisit Cheese Board, as one of them had just moved to California.</p>

-            <p>Everything about that particular trip reminded me why Cheese Board makes the perfect social lunch experience: chatting in line under the cool shade on a hot Californian summer's day, sharing a full pizza fresh out of the oven and drizzling some pesto sauce from the dine-in bottles, all the while listening to a live band sing and play to some bluegrass tunes.
-Maybe it was the immediate freshness of the pizza, or the glorious amount of cheese and corn, or the inclusion of good company and good atmosphere, or my casual obsession with live musical performances, but it was the best time I've ever had eating vegetables thrown in cheese and dough and baked to perfection.</p>
+            <p>Everything about that particular trip reminded me why Cheese Board makes the perfect social lunch experience: chatting in line under the cool shade on a hot Californian summer’s day, sharing a full pizza fresh out of the oven and drizzling some pesto sauce from the dine-in bottles, all the while listening to a live band sing and play to some bluegrass tunes.
+Maybe it was the immediate freshness of the pizza, or the glorious amount of cheese and corn, or the inclusion of good company and good atmosphere, or my casual obsession with live musical performances, but it was the best time I’ve ever had eating vegetables thrown in cheese and dough and baked to perfection.</p>
           </div>
         </div>
         <div class="span5">